TheWinczi/AI_HR_Job_Change_Prediction/README.md

 - As part of learning some different classification algorithms was used and compared (including deep neural network)

 ### Train and test data
-- Data used to train and test describe values describe people - their gender, city, city development, education level and other
+- Data used to train and test describe values describe people - their gender, city, city development, education level etc.
 - train data input shape (14368, 14)
 - test data shape (4790, 14)
 ---